webb/NIEM.github.io/training/iepd-developer/assemble-and-document/index.md

 You have all your schemas and supporting documentation ready.
 Now you need to gather all of it in one electronic package.

-## Mandatory IEPD Artifacts
+## Mandatory Artifacts

-The following table lists the documents (artifacts) you must have in an IEPD.
+The following table lists the documents (artifacts) you must have for an IEP.
 All of them must be NIEM-conformant.

 | Artifact | Description |
 | --- | --- |